-Should We Expect Superior Managers to Be Stars?
+Should We Expect Skilled Managers to Be Stars?
 (Dis)Incentive Effects of Fund Flows in Money Management

 Juan M. Sotes-Paladino